Dark Secrets You Never Knew About Prince Philip’s Life

 Next: An odd upbringing

-Before his death, Prince Phillip often lived with his Uncle Georgie Mountbatten and his wife Nada, the great-granddaughter of the Russian poet Alexander Pushkin.
+Before his uncle’s death, Prince Philip often lived with his Uncle Georgie Mountbatten and his wife Nada, the great-granddaughter of the Russian poet Alexander Pushkin.
 Nada was extremely eccentric.
 Gloria Morgan Vanderbilt was her lover, and she once ordered a bathtub of champagne to soothe her feet after winning a Charleston dancing contest in Cannes, France.

 Next: Some major reservations from the royals.